frjo/hugo-theme-zen/README.md

         npm install -g gulp-cli

-5. The default gulp task will build your production minified CSS, build your style guide, and lint your Sass and JavaScript.
+5. The default gulp task will lint your Sass and JavaScript.
 To run the default gulp task, type:

         gulp